USS Tarpon (SS-175): 1943

 Four days later, Tarpon contacted an aircraft carrier and a destroyer.
 She made a submerged approach and fired four torpedoes at the carrier.
-However, both ships speeded up and avoided.
+However, both ships increased speed and avoided the torpedoes.
 On the morning of 23 October, the submarine made radar contact on two ships and fired five torpedoes at the larger target.
 All apparently passed under the freighter.
 The submarine returned to Pearl Harbor on 3 November.

 Tarpons next war patrol, a photo reconnaissance of various atolls in the Marshall Islands group from 4 December 1943 to 12 January 1944, was largely uneventful.
 She did get an opportunity at an inter-island tanker and fired two torpedoes, but both missed and the vessel escaped.